Copyright or Wrong

 In today's digital age, ownership is more complicated and subject to different legislation in different countries.
-In France for example a photograph of the Eiffel tower lit up at night would infringe the copyright of the light show creators, even though a photo taken during the day is permissible because the architect has long since died.
+In France for example, a photograph of the Eiffel Tower lit up at night could infringe the copyright of the light show creators, even though a photo taken during the day is permissible because the architect has long since died.

 More obvious are copyright infringements in music, art and written works.
 A recent US case sent shock waves through the music industry when a jury concluded parts of Blurred Lines by Robin Thicke were copied from Marvin Gaye's 1977 hit Got to Give It Up and ordered $7.4m be paid to Gaye's children.
-Forensic musicologist Peter Oxendale testified in the case and is on record as condemning the judgement as mad.
+Forensic musicologist Peter Oxendale worked on the case and is on record condemning the verdict as appalling.
 The uncertainty around music copyright judgements has led to a mushrooming of his case load.
 He now gets hundreds of enquiries from music labels and singer song writers wanting him to check for possible copyright infringement before tracks are released.

-In the programme, Richard interviews copyright experts, hunts down representative cases and talks to campaigners like Julia Reda MEP who wants better copyright laws and clarity.
+In the programme, Richard interviews copyright experts, hunts down representative cases and talks to campaigners like Julia Reda MEP who calls for better copyright laws and clarity.

 Presenter: Richard Taylor

 A TBI Media production for BBC Radio 4.